 A copy of the response a oral health professional provides to a complaint will, in most cases, be provided to the member of public.

-Under the Health Professions Act, BCCOHP publishes disciplinary outcomes that resolve citations or when the complaint involves a serious matter.
+Under the Health Professions and Occupations Act, BCCOHP publishes all disciplinary orders.
 Generally, the name of the oral health professional is published.
-The identity of the member of public is not disclosed.
+The identity of the member of the public is not disclosed.

 Outcome of collaborative resolutions remain confidential between the involved parties.